-2. The Civil Process in the glocalized world of the 21st Century.
-Crisis of the paradigm of Justice
+2. Crisis of the paradigm of Justice in the 21st Century

 The great transformations of the 21st Century have been provoked by Globalization.
 A global and globalized society emerges, in which the local and the global is merged, generating a sort of legal glocalization, which clearly has been seen in the process.